frncscp/circumference-kit/README.md

 # circumference-kit
 It can:

-- Get radius and center from another variables.
+- Get radius and center from other variables.

 - Plot a circumference with:
  *Radius's endpoints.
  *Center and radius.

 - Plots two circumference (with no radius or title) to visually see if they intersect.